 Before the pandemic more than one million people were living in poverty in Scotland, including around 240,000 children (two thirds of children in poverty living in a household where at least one person works).
 People from Black, Asian and Minority Ethnic backgrounds were more than twice as likely to be living in poverty than people from a White British background.
 Existing job market inequalities have been reinforced with women, disabled people and minority ethnic people (particularly minority ethnic women) facing persistent employment and pay gaps.
 Those in insecure employment, carers and lone parents, the majority of whom are women, have also experienced disproportionate impacts.
 These unequal effects of the pandemic on incomes and employment also have health implications, particularly in the longer term, and will have contributed to health inequalities.

-Low-income households with these characteristics are most at risk of being negatively affected by the cost-of-living crisis, which is likely to push many more children and their families into poverty: Briefing: Tackling child poverty (audit-scotland.gov.uk).
+The ongoing cost of living crisis is likely to push many more children and their families into poverty Briefing: Tackling child poverty (auditscotland.gov.uk)